corticalstack/corticalstack.github.io/aboutme.md

     <p class="about-text">
         <span class="fa fa-code about-icon"></span>
             At heart I am a software developer, having started coding as a teenager in the 80's and never stopped.
+I still
-I still get a kick from building something magical that delights clients.
+            <strong>get a kick from building something magical that delights clients</strong>.
             <br><br>
     </p>
     <p class="about-text">
         <span class="fa fa-book about-icon"></span>
-          I am a prolific reader, averaging 1 book per week.
+          I am a <strong>prolific reader</strong>, averaging 1 book per week.
           <br><br>
     </p>
     <p class="about-text">
         <span class="fa fa-heart about-icon"></span>
             <strong>My 2 children are my world</strong>, I love being a Dad, it's the most rewarding and difficult job I've ever had!
-            <strong>Kiteboarding</strong> is my passion, I feel so alive and at one with nature when skimming over the water with the
+            <strong>Kiteboarding is my passion</strong>, I feel so alive and at one with nature when skimming over the water with the
             power of wind at my fingertips.<br><br>
             I also very much enjoy being an <strong>active driver of an eSports sim racing team</strong>, taking part in endurance races including the Le Mans 24H and Spa.
 Being individually fast is great, however the